hafizrein/Kite/README.md

-# Kite - Professional Services Automation Platform
+us# Kite - Professional Services Automation Platform

 Kite is a comprehensive, all-in-one platform designed to streamline operations for professional services organizations.
 It integrates Project Management, Customer Relationship Management (CRM), and AI-powered optimization tools into a single, intuitive interface.
 Built with a modern tech stack, Kite provides a robust and scalable solution for managing your business.